deltachat/deltachat-pages/_posts/2019-03-14-oauth2release.md

 ---

-A new major Delta Chat Android release (0.200) is now on Google Play with lots of improvements addressing often requested problems.
+A new major Delta Chat Android release (0.200) is now on Google Play with lots of improvements addressing popular complaints and feature requests.

 ## Password-less logins for GMail and Yandex